ebidien/hello-microverse/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>

-> The following features will be added in a future update of the project:

 - [ ] **More HTML content**
 - [ ] **More styling for the CSS file**